Kadamba dynasty: Religion

-The Talagunda inscription starts with an invocation of the Hindu god Shiva while the Halmidi and Banavasi inscriptions start with an invocation of the god Vishnu.
-Madhukeshvara (a form of Shiva) was their family deity and numerous donations were made to the notable Madhukeshvara temple in Banavasi.
-Inscriptions mention various Shaiva sects (worshipers of the god Shiva) such as Goravas, Kapalikas, Pasupatas and Kalamukhas.
-Famous residential schools of learning existed in Balligavi and Talagunda.
-Vedic education was imparted in places of learning called Agrahara and Ghatika.
-However, they were tolerant to other faiths.
-The Kadamba kings appear to have encouraged Jainism as well.
-Some records of King Mrigeshavarma indicate describe donations to Jain temples and that King Ravivarma held a Jain scholar in high esteem.
+Numerous inscriptions demonstrate the dynasty’s sustained patronage of Jainism.
+The copper plate grant of Kakusthavarma begins with the invocation "Jayati Bhagavan Jinendra" (“Victory to Lord Jina”), a distinctly Jain formula.
+Archaeological surveys have recorded at least seven Jain inscriptions at Halasi, confirming that Jainism enjoyed royal support.
+King Mrigesavarma, son of Santivarma, is recorded to have donated an entire village for Jain religious observances.
+His inscription mentions a Jain monk of the Yapaniya order, and the construction of a Jain temple at Palasika (modern Halasi).
+Later rulers, including Ravivarma and Harivarma, also continued to patronize Jain institutions and scholars.
+This showing their strong jain leanings. and many records of King Mrigeshavarma indicate describe donations to Jain temples and that King Ravivarma held a Jain scholar in high esteem.
 Names of such noted Jain preceptors as Pujyapada, Niravadya Pandita and Kumaradatta find mention in their inscriptions.
 Jainas occupied commanding posts of importance in their armies.
 According to Adiga, image worship, which was originally prohibited, was now popularized among the common man and the monks.
 This helped raise funds for the construction of Jain temples (Chaitya).
 Installation of images of Jain monks (Jaina) in temples and a steady move toward ritualistic worship among the laymen undermined the concept of "quest for salvation" and the ascetic vigor of the religion.
+Inscriptions from Belagavi district mentions that two Jain scholars from the region who went to pursue higher studies at Banavasi region, suggesting the presence of a Jain educational institution-possibly an early Jain Mahavihara-in the region.

-Grants were made to Buddhist centers as well.
-According to Kamath, the royal capital Banavasi had long been a place of Buddhist learning.
+Inscriptions from the region indicate the presence of Hindu sects such as Goravas, Kapalikas, Pasupatas, and Kalamukhas.
+Prominent centers of learning were established at Balligavi and Talagunda, while Vedic education was provided in institutions known as Agrahara and Ghatika.
+Although the Kadambas primarily issued Hindu and Jain grants, they were tolerant of other faiths and also made donations to Buddhist institutions.
+According to Kamath, the royal capital Banavasi had long been a place of Buddhist learning also along with Jain learning center.
 In the seventh century, the Chinese embassy Xuanzang described Banavasi as a place of one hundred Sangharamas where ten thousand scholars of both the Mahayana and Hinayana Buddhism lived.
-However, according to Ray, while there is evidence to prove that certain pre-Kadamba royal families, such as the Mauryas and Chutus may have patronized Buddhism, there is not much to say regarding the ruling Kadamba family, vast majority of whose inscriptions are Brahminical grants.
-In fact, according to Ray, the traces of Buddhist stupa sites that have been discovered in Banavasi are located outside the town.
+However, according to Ray, while there is evidence to prove that certain pre-Kadamba royal families, such as the Mauryas and Chutus may have Supported Buddhism, there is limited evidence of patronage by the Kadamba rulers themselves, and the remains of Buddhist stupa sites in Banavasi are located outside the main town.

+Grants by a Kadamba king to Sri Nagatta of villages of Somapatti, Konginagara, Mariyasa, Karpennala, Kunda-Tapuka, Velaki, Vegura, Kona-Tapuka, Ekkatthahara and Sahala is mentioned in Malavalli inscription.